danfortunato/mip-core/scripts/README.md

-# Build and Upload Packages Script
+# Build and Upload Packages Scripts

-This directory contains the `build_and_upload_packages.py` script that builds MATLAB packages (.mhl files) and uploads them to a Cloudflare R2 bucket.
+This directory contains scripts for building MATLAB packages (.mhl files) and uploading them to a Cloudflare R2 bucket.

-## Overview
+## Scripts Overview

-The script:
+The build and upload process has been split into two scripts for flexibility:

-1. Scans all directories in `packages/`
+1. **`prepare_packages.py`** - Builds packages into `.dir` directories
-2. Dynamically loads the `Package` class from each `package.py`
+2. **`bundle_and_upload_packages.py`** - Zips `.dir` directories and uploads to R2

-3. Generates .mhl filenames in the format: `[name]-[version]-[matlab_tag]-[abi_tag]-[platform_tag].mhl`
+This separation allows for:
-4. Checks if packages already exist in the cloud bucket
+- Building packages once and uploading multiple times
-5. Builds only changed or new packages
+- Inspecting built packages before upload
-6. Uploads built packages and metadata to Cloudflare R2
+- Running builds and uploads at different times or on different machines

 ## Requirements